An Inside Look at North Korea’s War on Christianity

 In Kim Il-Sung’s mind, a true North Korean did not believe in God.
 (The North Korean language doesn’t even have a good word for God.)
 Any form of Christianity in his country needed to be eradicated to cleanse the race of this foreign religion.
 Then, of course, there is also the personality cult.
 North Korean refugees describe it as, “Kim Il-Sungism: the worship of the leaders.”
 The idolization has gone so far that all citizens are required to bow before images of Kim Il-Sung and Kim Jong-Il.
 In every home hang portraits of father and son, and people are required to take good care of the photographs–even if it costs them their lives.
 When there is a fire and people die while trying to rescue the pictures, they are commemorated with great honor.
 When they don’t go back in to save the framed images, they face torture and possible death.

 1950s, North Korean Christians flee to South Korea: Not surprisingly, many Christians flee to South Korea during the Korean War to escape and worship freely.
 Their leaving births Kim’s idea that Christians are collaborators.
 He orders his government machine to investigate and identify which families were known to follow Christ.
 Tens of thousands of Christians are either killed or sent to remote regions and concentration camps.
-Before 1945, there are approximately 500,000 Christians in North Korea.
-Ten years later, there is no visible evidence of their existence.
+Before 1945, there was approximately 500,000 Christians in North Korea.
+Ten years later, there was no visible evidence of their existence.
 Today, Open Doors estimates that there are some 300,000 Christians professing their faith in secret.

 Four teams of surveillance watching for any signs of faith